 |16.||Panasonic TZ90||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |17.||Panasonic TZ100||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the M6 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.